Experience-Monks/hihat/README.md

 - `--frame` (default `'0,0,0,0'`)
   - a comma-separated string for `x,y,width,height` window bounds
   - if only two numbers are passed, treated as `width,height`
+  - if `true` is passed, uses the native default size
 - `--no-devtool`
   - do not open a DevTools window when running
 - `--raw-output`